Skip to content

 Instrumental learning enables pupils to:

-• Improves self‑regulation, perseverance, focus and learning stamina
+• Improve self‑regulation, perseverance, focus and learning stamina

 Overview